Chu (state): Culture

 Based on the archaeological finds, Chu's culture was initially quite similar to that of the other Zhou states of the Yellow River basin.
 However, subsequently, Chu absorbed indigenous elements from the Baiyue lands that it conquered to the south and east, developing a blended culture compared to the northern plains.

 During the Western Zhou period, the difference between the culture of Chu and the Central Plains states to the north was negligible.
-Only in the late Spring and Autumn Period does Chu culture begin to diverge, preserving some older aspects of the culture and developing new phenomena.
+Only in the late Spring and Autumn period does Chu culture begin to diverge, preserving some older aspects of the culture and developing new phenomena.
 It also absorbed some elements from annexed areas.
 The culture of Chu had significant internal diversity from locality to locality.
 Chu, like Qin and Yan, was often described as being not as cultured by people in the Central plains.
 However, this image originated with the later development of Chu relative to the Central plains, and the stereotype was retrospectively cultivated by Confucian scholars in the Qin dynasty, to indirectly criticise the ruling regime, and the Han dynasty as a means of curbing their ideological opponents who were associated with such cultural practices.
 As the founder of the Han dynasty was from the state, Chu culture would later become a basis of the culture of the later Han dynasty, along with that of the Qin dynasty's and other preceding states' from the Warring States period.

 Early Chu burial offerings consisted primarily of bronze vessels in the Zhou style.
 The bronze wares of the state of Chu also have their own characteristics.
 For example, the bronze Jin (altar table) unearthed from the Chu tomb in Xichuan, Henan Province are complex in shape.
-Dated to the mid sixth century BCE, it was one of the early confirmed lost-wax cast artifacts discovered in China proper.
+Dated to the mid sixth century BC, it was one of the early confirmed lost-wax cast artifacts discovered in China proper.
 Later Chu burials, especially during the Warring States, featured distinct burial objects, such as colorful lacquerware, iron, and silk, accompanied by a reduction in bronze vessel offerings.

 A common Chu motif was the vivid depiction of wildlife, mystical animals, and natural imagery, such as snakes, dragons, phoenixes, tigers, and free-flowing clouds and serpent-like beings.
 Some archaeologists speculate that Chu may have had cultural connections to the previous Shang dynasty, since many motifs used by Chu appeared earlier at Shang sites such as serpent-tailed gods.

 Another common Chu idea was the worship of gibbons and other animals perceived to have auspicious amounts of qi.